See also our Automatic Choke Adjustment Procedure.

 Automatic Choke Adjustment

 Adjustment of the automatic choke is very important.
-The automatic choke is adjusted by loosening the three screws in the metal ring that holds it in place.
+The automatic choke is adjusted by loosening (but not removing) the three screws in the metal ring that holds it in place.
 The choke canister can then be rotated underneath the ring.
 Turning it counter-clockwise (viewed from the right side) increases the amount of choke.
 For detailed instructions see our Automatic Choke Adjustment Procedure.

 Automatic Choke Wiring